 On 16 July 2020, the European Union’s highest court, the Court of Justice of the European Union (CJEU) delivered the much anticipated decision in the Max Schrems Case (Schrems 2).
 The court was asked by Ireland’s High Court to decide on key mechanisms for international transfers of personal data from the EU to the United States.
 The underlying cases arose out of Austrian privacy activist Max Schrems’ complaint against Facebook and Ireland’s Data Protection Commission over interpretation of key data protection provisions.
 Max Schrems objected to US surveillance of foreign nationals which conflicted with the General Data Protection Regulation (GDPR).
 The court decided that US surveillance laws and practices stand in opposition to the GDPR’s fundamental human rights protection of EU citizens.
 As a result, personal data transfers are non-compliant to EU law and need special attention, assessment, reviews and additional safeguards to make these compliant.
 The case has been called constitutional and cannot be appealed.

-The European Court of Justice found that the EU/US Privacy Shield data protection adequacy decision agreed in 2016 is invalid.
+The Court of Justice of the European Union found that the EU/US Privacy Shield data protection adequacy decision agreed in 2016 is invalid.
 Personal data transfers based on this mechanism must cease.
-EU citizens have no real judicial remedy in the US under Privacy Shield.
+EU citizens have no real judicial remedy or equivalent protections in the US under Privacy Shield.
 The Swiss/US Privacy Shield remains in force but the Swiss Data Protection Authority is reviewing its position.
 Privacy Shield continues to operate internally in the USA based on federal enforcement mechanisms, US laws and the role of domestic regulators.

 Standard Contractual Clauses (SCCs)